Have a great business idea?

 Have a dependable staff who fills in the areas where you are lacking.
-Having a well-rounded staff is truly important to running a successful company.
-You should learn your staff’s strengths and use them.
-Remember, your business is only as good as the sum of your staff.
+Having an excellent team is truly important to running a successful company.
+You should learn about your staff’s strengths and use them.
+Remember, your business is only as good as the sum of your team.
 Make sure they truly care about the work they are doing.
-It’s always better to hire someone who will try really hard, than to hire someone who is skilled, but not flexible.
+It’s always better to hire someone who will try really hard than to hire someone skilled, but not flexible.
 You can always train someone with the right attitude.

 Latest posts by George Meszaros (see all)

 - How Do You Know When It’s Time To Sell Your Business - May 12, 2023

 - How to Improve Your Productivity Levels Every Day - May 11, 2023